Villanovan culture

 The Villanovan culture (c.
 900–700 BCE), regarded as the earliest phase of the Etruscan civilization, was the earliest Iron Age culture of Italy.
 It directly followed the Bronze Age Proto-Villanovan culture which branched off from the Urnfield culture of Central Europe.
 The name derives from the locality of Villanova, a fraction of the municipality of Castenaso in the Metropolitan City of Bologna where, between 1853 and 1855, Giovanni Gozzadini found the remains of a necropolis, bringing to light 193 tombs, of which there were 179 cremations and 14 inhumations.

 The Villanovans introduced iron-working to the Italian Peninsula.
 They practiced cremation and buried the ashes of their dead in pottery urns of distinctive double-cone shape.

-History

-The name Villanovan of the early phases of the Etruscan civilization comes from the site of the first archaeological finds relating to this advanced culture, which were remnants of a cemetery found near Villanova (Castenaso, 12 kilometres east of Bologna) in northern Italy.
-The excavation lasting from 1853 to 1855 was done by the scholar and site owner, count Giovanni Gozzadini, and involved 193 tombs, six of which were separated from the rest as if to signify a special social status.
-The "well tomb" pit graves lined with stones contained funerary urns.
-These had been only sporadically plundered and most were untouched.
-In 1893, a chance discovery unearthed another distinctive Villanovan necropolis at Verucchio overlooking the Adriatic coastal plain.

-The burial characteristics relate the Villanovan culture to the Central European Urnfield culture (c.
-1300–750 BCE) and Celtic Hallstatt culture that succeeded the Urnfield culture.
-It is not possible to tell these apart in their earlier stages.
-Cremated remains were placed in cinerary urns, specifically in biconical urns and then buried.
-The urns were a form of Villanovan pottery known as impasto.
-A custom believed to originate with the Villanovan culture is the usage of hut-shaped urns, which were cinerary urns fashioned like the huts in which the villagers lived.
-Typical sgraffito decorations of swastikas, meanders, and squares were scratched with a comb-like tool.
-Urns were accompanied by simple bronze fibulae, razors and rings.
+Discovery

+The Villanovan culture takes its name from Villanova, a locality near present-day Castenaso, about 12 km east of Bologna in northern Italy.
+Between 1853 and 1855, the scholar and landowner Giovanni Gozzadini excavated a cemetery there and uncovered 193 graves.
+Of the graves he excavated, 179 contained cremated remains and 14 contained burials of uncremated individuals.
+The finds would later be recognized as evidence of the earliest phase of Etruscan civilization.

+Many of the graves were stone-lined pits containing cinerary urns.
+Most had escaped extensive looting, allowing archaeologists to recover grave goods and other evidence of how Villanovan people buried their dead.
+Six graves were set apart from the others, which may indicate differences in social status within the community.

+In 1893, a chance discovery at Verucchio, overlooking the Adriatic coastal plain, revealed another distinctive Villanovan necropolis.